-The Anatomy of the Shoulder | Shoulder Pain in St. Genevieve, MO
+The Human Shoulder | Shoulder Pain in St. Genevieve, MO

-- The scapulothoracic (ST) “joint” is not a true anatomical joint as it does not have typical joint characteristics.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
+It is made up of the scapula and its articulation with the ribcage.

 - the four shoulder ligaments which provide passive stability while still allowing for movements in different planes

 - the tendons in the biceps and shoulder which allow muscles to power the bones

 - the brachial plexus nerves that allow the brain to tell the shoulder and arm to move and the shoulder to tell the brain when it feels pain or other sensory information